obaskly/AiDetectionBypass/README.md

 - [ ] Make a GUI.
 - [ ] Choose between the default word-based splitting method or a more advanced NLTK-powered sentence-preserving approach.
+- [ ] Integrate 2captcha api and let the user choose what service to use for captcha solving.

 ## Script in action